k3vinq/k3vinq.github.io/src/content/posts/ctf/vietnam-championship-series-ctf/writeup.md

 ![](./image/pickle_receipt/leak.png)

 Second, the serialize/deserialize process has no validation.
-It accepts user input as the untrusted data and treat it normally.
-We can exploit this by encrypt the reverse shell payload using the leak key and then serialize it with `pickle.loads()` and then post it on the `/view` endpoint.
+It accepts user input as untrusted data and treats it normally.
+We can exploit this by encrypting a reverse shell payload using the leaked key, then serializing it and posting it to the `/view` endpoint.

 ### Exploitation

-First, we leak the key through the Exception error:
+First, we leak the key through the exception error:
 ![](./image/pickle_receipt/key.png)

 Grab `APP_ENCRYPTION_KEY`, then use a small Python script to encrypt a malicious pickle that runs a reverse shell.
 Because the container is Alpine with few built-in tools, a Python-based reverse shell is the most reliable choice.
-I also use the `ngrok` to expose my local listener so the shell could reach back out.
+I also used `ngrok` to expose my local listener so the shell could reach back out.

 ```python title="payload.py"